-She brings to the table 8 years of experience in the wellness lifestyle editorial space, and almost two decades in public speaking and performance.
+She brings to the table over a decade of experience in the wellness lifestyle editorial space, and almost two decades in public speaking and performance.
 She has spoken across the country – from SXSW and Lululemon to corporate workshops and body-positive pageants – about self-confidence, living fearlessly, and shifting the emotional DNA that’s helped shape our negative self-talk patterns.
 She is the host of the WANTcast: The Women Against Negative Talk Podcast, where she interviews visionary WANT Women (and occasionally, some magnificent WANT Men) about moving forward fearlessly and taking a pragmatic, proactive approach to the full spectrum of life’s high highs and low lows.